aredn/documentation/arednGettingStarted/installing_firmware.rst

   If you have a Windows computer you will need to install and configure a PXE *server*.
 The examples below use *Tiny PXE* which can be downloaded from `erwan.labalec.fr <https://erwan.labalec.fr/tinypxeserver/>`_.
 There may be other alternative Windows programs that accomplish the same goal, such as `ERPXE <https://erpxe.com/>`_ or `Serva <https://www.vercot.com/~serva/>`_.
 For TP-LINK devices you may be able to run a simple TFTP server such as `Tftpd64 <https://pjo2.github.io/tftpd64/>`_ as explained in the TP-LINK section below.

-X86_64 and Virtual Machine Installs
+x86 and Virtual Machine Installs
  **These installs is designed for advanced users.** Most users using AREDN |trade| are strongly encouraged to use a Mikrotik hAP3 lite to achieve similar functionality.
-The X86_64 image has been tested on QEMU and VMware-based hypervisors/virtualization platforms, usage on other virtualization platforms may not work as expected.
+The X86_64 image has been tested and are considered stable on Proxmox, Unraid and Vmware, usage on other virtualization/x86 hardware platforms may not work as expected.

  It is expected that you understand your virtualization platform, and are comfortable creating images and uploading virtual disks.